SunSharks/shiftplan_of_harmony/README.md

 * Show how many griditems are currently selected.
 * Red frame around each job after saving for a short time.
 * Nicer css
+* The person who created a job(type) should be the only one who is able to delete/edit that job(type).